-e) as at 1 January 2016 the authority of the Supervisory Board of the Bank and its executive bodies includes control over the Bank's compliance with risk and equity (capital) adequacy limits set by the Bank's internal documents.
-To exercise control over the effectiveness of the risk management procedures applied in the Bank and their consistent application in 2015, the Supervisory Board of the Bank and its executive bodies regularly discussed the reports prepared by the Bank's risk management units and the Bank's internal audit function and considered proposed measures to eliminate weaknesses.
+- c) as at 1 January 2017 the Bank had in place a reporting system for significant credit, market (including interest rate), liquidity and operational risks and for equity (capital) of the Bank; - d) the frequency and consistency of reports prepared by risk management subdivisions of the Bank and its internal audit function during 2016 as related to management of credit, market (including interest rate), liquidity and operational risks complied with internal documents of the Bank; those reports included observations made by risk management subdivisions of the Bank and its internal audit function as related to the assessment of the effectiveness of the respective procedures of the Bank as well as recommendations on their improvement; - e) as at 1 January 2017 the authority of the Supervisory Board of the Bank and its executive bodies included control over compliance of the Bank with risk and equity (capital) adequacy limits set by internal documents of the Bank.
+To exercise control over the effectiveness of the risk management procedures applied in the Bank and their consistent application in 2016, the Supervisory Board of the Bank and its executive bodies regularly discussed the reports prepared by risk management subdivisions of the Bank and its internal audit function and considered proposed measures to eliminate weaknesses.

-We have performed the above procedures related to the Bank's internal control and risk management systems solely to review compliance of the Bank's internal control and risk management systems with the Central Bank of Russia's requirements for such systems.
+We have performed the above procedures related to internal control and organisation of risk management systems of the Bank solely to examine compliance of internal control and risk management systems of the Bank with the Bank of Russia's requirements for such systems.

-28 April 2015 Moscow, Russian Federation
+27 April 2017 Moscow, Russian Federation

-E.N.
-Kriventsev, Director (qualification certificate No 01-000198), AO PricewaterhouseCoopers Audit
+O. Kucherova, Director (license number No. 01-000397), AO PricewaterhouseCoopers Audit

-Audited entity: COMMERZBANK (EURASIJA), Closed Joint-Stock Company
+Audited entity: COMMERZBANK (EURASIJA), Joint-Stock Company

-Registration Certificate number No. 11590.17 dated 31 December 1998.
-Main state registration number: 1027739070259.
+State registration certificate No. 11590.17 issued on 31 December 1998.

-Certificate of entry with the Unified State Register of Legal Entities issued on 29 December 2012 under No. 77 No. 014387286.
+Certificate of inclusion in the Unified State Register of Legal Entities issued on 29 December 2012 under No. 77 No. 014387286.

 119017, Moscow, Kadashevskaya emb., 14/2.

 Independent auditor: AO PricewaterhouseCoopers Audit

-State registration certificate No. 008.890, issued by the Moscow Registration Chamber on 28 February 1992
+State registration certificate No. 008.890 issued by the Moscow Registration Chamber on 28 February 1992